 Occupation: Professional display / stunt driver

-Career highlights: Multiple winner of MSA British Autotest Championship , with back-to-back victories in 2004 and ’05, and again in 2007.
+Career highlights: Multiple winner of MSA British Autotest Championship, with back-to-back victories in 2004 and 2005, also winning the Championship in 2007.

 What got you interested in motor sport in the first place?

-I started through family connections.
-My dad, Russ, was national autotest champion in 1981 and ’82, and, like most sons, you want to try and be like your dad.
+My dad, Russ, was national autotest champion in 1981 and 1982, and, like most sons, you want to try and be like your Dad.

 Where/how did you get started?

-We bought back my dad’s old championship winning car, a Mini Cooper, and I started competing in that.
-I joined Durham Auto Club, and my first event was Hartlepool Motor Club’s autotest, which in those days was a clubman’s event, but it’s now a round of the national championship.
+We bought back my Dad’s old championship winning car, a Mini Cooper, and I started competing in that.
+I joined Durham Auto Club, and my first event was Hartlepool Motor Club’s autotest, which is currently a round of the national championship.

 What car do you use now, and how much does a season cost you?

-I’ve still got the Mini, but it’s very heavily modified, as we’ve turned it into an autotest ‘Special’.
-It broke my heart to do it, as it was dad’s car originally, but we removed the roof and cut down the sides to make it lighter, before fitting a bigger engine.
-Cost-wise, autotesting is one of the most affordable motorsports there is.
+I’ve still got the Mini, but it’s very heavily modified as we’ve turned it into an autotest 'Special.'
+It broke my heart to do it, as it was Dad’s car originally, but we removed the roof and cut down the sides to make it lighter before fitting a bigger engine.
+Cost-wise, autotesting is one of the most affordable motor sport disciplines there is.
 You can probably do a full season for less than £1000.